Mining for Strong Gravitational Lenses with Self-supervised Learning: Methods

-After the self-supervised pre-training phase, our CNN encoder was applied to all $\sim76$ million images in our catalog to distill features from each image into a representation vector $\mathbf{z}$ of length 2048.
 In the following sections, we describe how these representations are used to search the dataset for objects similar to known lenses, and then demonstrate their ability to directly reveal new lens candidates via automated classification.